NormalNvim/NormalNvim/README.md

   * **e2e testing**: We do not provide a e2e plugin.
 But we do provide the :TestNodejsE2e command you can customize on [/lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua) along with all the other testing commands.
 You can also rename the commands to anything you want in case you don't use nodejs.
   * **Compiling and running tasks**: This is planned for the future.
 In the meantime we recommend [overseer.nvim](https://github.com/stevearc/overseer.nvim).

-## Credits
-Originally it took AstroVim as base.
-But implements [this VIM config](https://github.com/amix/vimrc) with some extras.
-Code has been simplified while retaining its core features.

-## TODOS
-* The plugins [vim-doxygen](https://github.com/Zeioth/vim-doxygen) and [vim-typedoc](https://github.com/Zeioth/vim-typedoc) are not compatible with windows yet.
-Is it planned to re-write them on lua with windows support, but in the meantime if you are on windows, please don't use them.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.